RESILIENT Cedar key

 Reimagining Cedar Key’s future through vulnerability assessment, community engagement, and adaptation planning for long-term coastal resiliency, including a new civic center, adaptive housing, and community-centered urban design.

-Cedar Key is a historic coastal community located on Florida’s Gulf of Mexico coast.
-Despite its small population of fewer than 700 residents, the city remains an important regional hub with significant cultural, economic, and ecological value.
-Shaped by maritime trade, transportation, and the Florida Railroad, Cedar Key today supports thriving aquaculture, coastal tourism, and environmental research.
+Cedar Key is a historic coastal community located on the Nature Coast in Florida’s Gulf of Mexico.
+Despite its small population, the city remains a relevant regional location due to its historic, cultural, economic, and ecological value.
+Shaped by coastal economic activities, transportation, and the old Florida Railroad, Cedar Key today supports thriving aquaculture, coastal tourism, and environmental research.

 However, its low-lying coastal setting and close relationship with the surrounding environment also create increasing challenges from flooding and future climate impacts, emphasizing the need to better understand vulnerabilities and plan for long-term adaptation.